Superfund: Case studies in African American communities

 In 1978, residents of the rural black community of Triana, Alabama were found to be contaminated with DDT and PCB, some of whom had the highest levels of DDT ever recorded in human history.
 The DDT was found in high levels in Indian Creek, which many residents relied on for sustenance fishing.
 Although this major health threat to residents of Triana was discovered in 1978, the federal government did not act until 5 years later after the mayor of Triana filed a class-action lawsuit in 1980.

 In West Dallas, Texas, a mostly African American and Latino community, a lead smelter poisoned the surrounding neighborhood, elementary school, and day cares for more than five decades.
 Dallas city officials were informed in 1972 that children in the proximity of the smelter were being exposed to lead contamination.
 The city sued the lead smelters in 1974, then reduced its lead regulations in 1976.
-It wasn't until 1981 that the EPA commissioned a study on the lead contamination in this neighborhood, and found the same results that had been found a decade earlier.
+It wasn't until 1981 that the EPA commissioned a study on the lead contamination in this neighborhood and found the same results that had been found a decade earlier.
 In 1983, the surrounding day cares had to close due to the lead exposure while the lead smelter remained operating.
-It was later revealed that EPA Deputy Administrator John Hernandez had deliberately stalled the clean up of the lead-contaminated hot spots.
+It was later revealed that EPA Deputy Administrator John Hernandez had deliberately stalled the cleanup of the lead-contaminated hot spots.
 It wasn't until 1993 that the site was declared a Superfund site, and at the time it was one of the largest ones.
 However, it was not until 2004 when the EPA completed the clean-up efforts and eliminated the lead pollutant sources from the site.

 The Afton community of Warren County, North Carolina is one of the most prominent environmental injustice cases and is often pointed to as the roots of the environmental justice movement.
-PCB's were illegally dumped into the community and then it eventually became a PCB landfill.
+PCBs were illegally dumped into the community and then it eventually became a PCB landfill.
 Community leaders pressed the state for the site to be cleaned up for an entire decade until it was finally detoxified.
 However, this decontamination did not return the site to its pre-1982 conditions.
 There has been a call for reparations to the community which has not yet been met.

 Bayview-Hunters Point, San Francisco, a historically African American community, has faced persistent environmental discrimination due to the poor remediation efforts of the San Francisco Naval Shipyard, a federally declared Superfund site.
 The negligence of multiple agencies to adequately clean this site has led Bayview residents to be subject to high rates of pollution and has been tied to high rates of cancer, asthma, and overall higher health hazards than other regions of San Francisco.